aws-samples/aws-do-ray/README.md

 * containers: env: name: (AWS KEYS)
     * After deploying your kubectl secrets after running [`./deploy/kubectl-secrets/kubectl-secret-keys.sh`](./Container-Root/ray/deploy/kubectl-secrets/kubectl-secret-keys.sh) your Ray pods will now have your IAM permissions to access your or other buckets/filesystems/etc. If this is needed, please comment this section out in the template.
 * volumeMounts and volumes under headGroupSpec and workerGroupSpecs
     * This is where you can mount volumes like S3, EFS, FSx for Lustre on to your pods.
-Please create a PV and a PVC before hand and fill in persistentVolumeClaim: claimName: (PVC name).
-To make a pv and pvc, please see [`Deploy Scripts`](#deploy-scripts) section.
     * **This is needed for multi node distributed training jobs!!**

 ### Ray Dashboard